The cricket programme at St Paul’s Collegiate School provides a challenging and enjoyable environment where all players develop a love for the game.

 Boys with a particular love and aptitude for cricket are identified in Year 9 and 10 and given individual or small-group coaching with a specialist coach.

-Cricket is played in Terms One and Four.
-We usually field up to seven boys’ teams in the Hamilton Cricket and Waikato Valley competitions with the boys’ teams playing on Saturdays and mid-week.
+Cricket is played in Terms 1 and 4.
+We usually field up to seven boys teams in the Hamilton Cricket and Waikato Valley competitions with the teams playing on Saturdays and mid-week.

-Students train on St Paul’s cricket grounds and two indoor cricket nets equipped with bowling machines for training during the winter months.
-Students also have access to three quality grass wickets, one artificial wicket and five well-maintained outdoor nets.
+Students train on St Paul’s cricket grounds as well as the two indoor cricket nets, equipped with bowling machines for training during the winter months.
+Students have access to three quality grass wickets, one artificial wicket and five well-maintained outdoor nets.

 St Paul’s cricket teams take part in national and regional events throughout the season, including:

 - Inter-school fixtures against St Kentigern’s, Lindisfarne College, King’s College and Wanganui Collegiate

 - Sports exchanges with South Africa, Australia and schools in the North Island

 A sports levy applies to this sport.
 Qualifying and national tournament fees and travel and accommodation costs are disbursed to students' accounts accordingly.

 St Paul’s has a long and proud cricketing history and, on the oak shaded ovals, boasts some of the best pitches in the country.
 The 1st XI has a tradition of success at both regional and national level, having made the Gillette Cup in 1999, 2001, 2004 and 2014.

 Michael Rameka (master in charge)